 Below are a few ideas for Bake it for Babies that you could hold in person but if you’d like to chat through how you could make a Bake it for Babies event work for you, get in touch by emailing email@example.com or calling 020 7802 3200.

-- Bake sale – If you’re able to hold a traditional bake sale, perhaps at work or in school, while still adhering to social distancing guidelines, this is always a popular event!
-Take a look at our social distancing tips below to get some ideas for how best to do this.
+- Bake sale – If you’re able to hold a traditional bake sale, perhaps at work or in school, this is always a popular event!

-- Cake and coffee morning – You could hold a smaller, more private event with just friends and/or family.
-This could be in your home or garden, with one other household, or you could head to a park or in your street to welcome more guests.
+- Cake and coffee morning – You could hold a smaller, more private event with friends and family in your home, garden or in your street with your neighbours.

 - Doorstep deliveries – If you don’t have access to a suitable venue, you could arrange deliveries of your delicious treats straight to people’s doors!
 Arrange orders beforehand, take payment via a JustGiving page or Facebook fundraiser and then deliver at a pre-agreed time.

 - Set a date and time when people are around and hungry.
-Mid-afternoon is always good for office snackers… you could even provide a trolley service!
-Be sure to maintain a 1 metre distance.
+Mid-afternoon is always good for workplace snackers… you could even provide a trolley service!

 - Spread the word about your event using social media and our posters so that everyone can put it in their diaries.
 If your event is at work, you could send a calendar invite or pop an email to everyone to let them know.
 For events at school, a letter or email to parents is perfect.